 The majority of our assets consists of properties which cannot generally be readily liquidated without impacting our ability to realize full value upon their disposition.
 Therefore, we may not always have a sufficient amount of cash to immediately satisfy redemption requests.
 Should redemption requests, in the business judgment of our board of directors, place an undue burden on our liquidity, adversely affect our investment operations or pose a risk of having a material adverse impact on non-redeeming stockholders, then our board of directors may modify or suspend our share redemption plan.
-If our board of directors materially amends or suspends the plan, other than a temporary suspension to address an external event unrelated to our business, any unused portion of that quarter's 5% limit will not be carried forward to the next quarter or any subsequent quarter.
 Because our board of directors is not required to authorize the recommencement of the share redemption plan within any specified period of time, our board may effectively terminate the plan by suspending it indefinitely.
 As a result, your ability to have your shares redeemed by us may be limited and at times you may not be able to liquidate your investment.
 For more information, see "Share Purchases and Redemptions-Redeeming Shares-Redemption Limitations."